Constitutions

 Paragraph 1.5.4 of the scheme of officer delegations provides that all sub-delegations must be in writing and a copy provided to the monitoring officer who shall maintain a central register of sub-delegations.

-The register of the councils' sub-delegations is reproduced below:
+The register of the councils' sub-delegations is available below:

 See also: